adammaj1/periodic-points-of-complex-quadratic-polynomial-using-newton-method/README.md

  dt = 1.250000e-01
  radius of the circle around all periodic points = 2.000000

- maximal allowed number of Newton iterations nMax = 140  =  10*degree + 100
+ maximal allowed number of Newton iterations nMax = 140  =  10*degree + 100, see setup
- maximal used number of Newton iterations maximal_n = 43
+ maximal used number of Newton iterations maximal_n = 42
 stopping criterion for the Newton iteration is epsilon_stop = 1.000000e-18